Clinical Mental Health Counseling, Master of Science in Education

 Program Information and Admission Requirements

-The clinical mental health counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as of April 1, 2000 and CACREP's international affiliate, the International Registry of Counselor Education Programs (IRCEP) as of February 11, 2011.
-This program also meets the academic requirements for the Mental Health Practitioner License (LMHP) regulated by the State of Nebraska Department of Health and Human Services (DHHS).
+The clinical mental health counseling (CMHC) program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as of April 1, 2000 and CACREP's international affiliate, the International Registry of Counselor Education Programs (IRCEP) as of February 11, 2011.
+This program also meets the academic requirements for Licensed Mental Health Practitioner (LMHP) regulated by the State of Nebraska Department of Health and Human Services (DHHS).

 All students are assigned an academic advisor within the department upon admission.